pyexcel-webwares/django-excel/doc/source/index.rst

 :Version: |version|
 :Generated: |today|

 **django-excel** is based on `pyexcel <https://github.com/chfw/pyexcel>`_ and makes it easy to consume/produce information stored in excel files over HTTP protocol as well as on file system.
-This library can turn the excel data into Pythonic a list of lists, a list of records(dictionaries), dictionaries of lists.
+This library can turn the excel data into a list of lists, a list of records(dictionaries), dictionaries of lists.
 And vice versa.
 Hence it lets you focus on data in Django web development, instead of file formats.

 The highlighted features are: